antonfirsov/docs/2016/10-Oct/10-NetFx-Rollup-Experience/netfx-rollup-experience.md

 You will see a single item for each operating system:

 ![qualitysecurity](qualitysecurityrollup.png)
-*Available Security and Quality Rollup on Windows Server 2008 SP2*
+*Security and Quality Rollup on Windows Server 2008 SP2*

 ![securityOnly](securityonlyupdate.png)
-*Available Security-Only Update on Windows Server 2008 SP2*
+*Security-Only Update on Windows Server 2008 SP2*

-Even though the Security and Quality Rollup appears as a single installation, it is possible to remove the rollup or security-only update for a specific version of the .NET Framework after the update has been applied.
+We’ve been asked a lot about the uninstall experience for these releases.
+The Security and Quality Rollup above appears as a single installation.
+It is possible to remove the release for a specific version of the .NET Framework after the update has been applied.

 For example, if you installed the Security and Quality Rollup and you have .NET Framework 3.5 and 4.5.2 installed, you can uninstall the .NET Framework 3.5 Security and Quality Rollup, leaving only the .NET Framework 4.5.2 Security and Quality Rollup on your computer.
-This can be done by removing the Security and Quality Rollup that appears in Add or Remove Programs (ARP):
+You can do the opposite, too.

+In the image below, you can see that the version-specific updates are displayed in the “Uninstall Updates” dialog in Add or Remote Programs:

 ![securityOnlyARP](SecurityOnlyARP.png)
 *Installed Security-Only Update on WIndows Server 2008 SP2*

+# Closing

+You now have a simpler way to stay current with the latest updates to the .NET Framework.
+There are three releases to choose from, a Security and Quality Rollup for most users and Security-Only and Quality-Only releases for those who want more control and an opportunity to preview changes before they are released more broadly.

+For most users, you’ll get the latest changes in Windows Update each month, which isn’t much different than the experience today.
+Some of you will need to do a bit more planning on moving to the Security-Only and/or Quality-Only releases.

+This new model is aligned with a similar set of Windows changes.
+On Windows 10, the .NET Framework changes are included in the Windows updates.

+We’d like to hear feedback on how these release work for you and how you are approaching them in your environment.
+We’ll post the specific updates on the blog so that you know what we’ve released and if they are applicable to your environment.